Lenovo is open and ready for business with System x

-IBM Virtual Fabric for IBM System x is built using industry standards and is an ideal solution for customers that require more than two NICs per server.
+Virtual Fabric is built using industry standards and is an ideal solution for customers that require more than two NICs per server.
 Over the past couple of years many clients have seen their I/O requirements per server increase anywhere from four to six to eight, or even more, NICs per server, especially with the adoption of virtualization.
-IBM Virtual Fabric allows clients the ability to use a virtual NIC approach using10G Ethernet technology to help reduce cost and complexity, and achieve better performance and more flexibility.
+Virtual Fabric allows clients the ability to use a virtual NIC approach using 10 Gb Ethernet technology to help reduce cost and complexity, and achieve better performance and more flexibility.
 For example:

-Virtual Fabric (Figure 2) is designed in partnership with Emulex.
+Virtual Fabric (Figure 4) is designed in partnership with Emulex.
 The components needed for this solution are as follows: